cferdinandi/reef-js/content/api.md

 ## Lifecycle Events

-Reef emits custom events throughout the lifecycle of a component or reactive store.
+Reef emits custom events throughout the lifecycle of a reactive signal or component.

-- **`reef:store`** is emitted when a reactive store is modified.
-The `event.detail` property contains the data object.
+- **`reef:signal`** is emitted when a signal is modified.
+The `event.detail` property contains the `prop` and `value` that were changed, and the `action` that was done to the data.
 - **`reef:start`** is emitted on a component element when reef starts listening for reactive data changes.
 - **`reef:stop`** is emitted on a component element when reef stops listening for reactive data changes.
 - **`reef:before-render`** is emitted on a component element before it renders a UI update.
-The `event.preventDefault()` method cancels the render.
+Running the `event.preventDefault()` method will cancel the render.
 - **`reef:render`** is emitted on a component element when reef renders a UI update.

 You can listen for Reef events with the `Element.addEventListener()` method.